MariuszDot/Game_OOP/README.md

 made in: Python version 3.7

 Why:
 My main goal of this project was to challenge myself with an Object Oriented Programming paradigm, as well as giving a tribute to my best friend, the dog Venom (has quite a character).
 Game was made mainly using Sprite objects in pygame.
 Also, I placed strong emphasis to keep the code easy to review, easy to expand in future and as short as it can be, due to well implemented inheritance of objects.

-Game consists of three stages:
+Game consists of three stages, which are managed by stage manager:
-- intro (which is just a basic displaying images with delay),
+- intro (displaying images with time delay),
-- game itself (where player is flying, killing birds with fire balls, destroying enemy towers with bombs),
+- game itself (where player is flying, killing birds with fire balls, destroying enemy towers with bombs, etc.),
 - manual menu (where player sees his score and is acknowledged of controls).

 This game would not be possible without graphics and sounds, so here's my appreciation for:
 images:
 explosion = https://opengameart.org/content/2d-explosion-animations-frame-by-frame
 fire sparks = https://opengameart.org/content/sparks-fire-ice-blood
 plane = https://iconarchive.com/show/remixed-icons-by-iconblock/Plane-icon.html